What We Believe: The Beauty of the Catholic Faith Video Trailer

 Today Christ enters the Jordan to wash away the sin of the world.
 John himself testifies that this is why he has come: Behold the Lamb of God, behold him who takes away the sins of the world.
 Today a servant lays his hand on the Lord, a man lays his hand on God, John lays his hand on Christ, not to forgive but to receive forgiveness.

-This excerpt from a sermon by Saint Peter Chrysologus (Sermo 160: PL 52, 620-622) is used in the Roman Catholic Office of Readings for the Monday between the Feasts of the Epiphany and the Baptism of the Lord with the accompanying biblical reading taken from Isaiah 61:1-11.
-It brings together the three events traditionally remembered on the Solemnity of the Epiphany: the visit of the Magi or Wise men, Christ’s baptism in the Jordan River, and Jesus’ first miracle performed at the Wedding Feast of Cana.
+This post on how Epiphany connects the visit of the Magi with the Baptism of Jesus in the Jordan and the Wedding Feast of Cana is excerpt from a sermon by Saint Peter Chrysologus (Sermo 160: PL 52, 620-622).
+It appears in the Roman Catholic Office of Readings for the Monday between the Feasts of the Epiphany and the Baptism of the Lord.
+The accompanying biblical reading is Isaiah 61:1-11.